 select ‘sid’ if you would like to boot into Debian Unstable

 For desktop install, select ‘Gnome’ or other.
 Or ‘web server’ for server install.

 When the installation is finished, boot!

 That’s it!
-You either have Debian Stable, Testing or as above screenshots; Debian Unstable installed on your desktop or server.
+You either have Debian Stable or Testing installed on your desktop or server.
 Enjoy!
 Here’s what my Debian Sid + Gnome: